hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 Guidelines: format (mpeg 4, .mp4), length (up to 2 minutes), resolution (at least 480p progressive scan), and file size (up to 40 MB).
 Final (but not initial) video submissions will need to include some simple additional files for IEEE Xplore compliance.

+## **Final Submission**

+**The final submission deadline is January 22, 2024.**

+All accepted technical papers will appear in this year’s Haptics Symposium proceedings, which will be distributed at the conference and submitted to IEEE Xplore.

+We will be using the Conference Paper Management System of the Robotics and Automation Society (PaperPlaza) for the creation of the electronic conference program and the archival IEEE proceedings.
+As such, authors will work within the established infrastructure of the [PaperPlaza system](https://ras.papercept.net/).
+To minimize confusion, we have provided details below on how to submit your accepted conference technical paper content to PaperPlaza.

+Specific questions regarding PaperPlaza should be sent to [ras.101@papercept.net](mailto:ras.101@papercept.net).
+General questions about the final submission of conference technical papers should be sent to the Publications Chair at [publications@hapticssymposium.org](mailto:publications@hapticssymposium.org).
+Urgent general questions should be sent to the Program Chair at [program@hapticssymposium.org](mailto:program@hapticssymposium.org) or the General Co-chairs at [chairs@hapticssymposium.org](mailto:chairs@hapticssymposium.org).

+### Camera-ready Instructions

+Please follow these instructions if your paper was submitted directly as a Technical Paper.

+Refer to the PDF Accessibility and Video Accessibility guidelines detailed at [Guide to Inclusive and Accessible Submissions](presenting/accessibility).

+The corresponding author must submit the final camera-ready conference technical paper content to the “Technical Paper” track.

+The corresponding author will receive a confirmation email that acknowledges receipt of the final submission.
+If there are any issues, PaperPlaza staff will contact the corresponding author.

+* The title, author list, and keywords should be correct and final.
+* The abstract for use in the conference program (limited to 750 characters or ~100 words) should be finalized.
+Note that the final abstract within the paper itself (pdf manuscript file) is allowed to exceed 750 characters.
+* Author affiliations, required ethical statements for experiments with human subjects, and funding acknowledgements should be checked.
+* The final camera-ready pdf manuscript file of up to 10 MB must be uploaded.
+* Authors are requested to revise their manuscripts according to reviewer guidance.
+* Authors may optionally upload a final camera-ready video file.
+Please see the “Video” section for more details.
+* IEEE requires a plain text Readme file of up to 10 kB for any accompanying multimedia content, such as video.
+The Readme file must contain (1) An overall description of the video file, (2) Multimedia player information, and (3) Author contact information.
+* IEEE requires a plain text Summary file of up to 10 kB for multimedia content.
+The Summary file must describe in 5 sentences or less the contents of the video.
+This file helps IEEE Xplore users to make downloading decisions.

 <!--

 ### \*\*Supplemental Videos\*\*